MaastrichtU-IDS/workshop-ci/_episodes/02-setup-git-repo.md

 - "What do I need to think about when creating a new repository on GitHub?"
 objectives:
 - "Know how to setup a GitHub repository according to IDS standards."
+- "Understand which license to add to your repository."
 - "Understand the benifits of templates and how they differ from forking/cloning."
 - "Understand how to allow the different levels of access to your repository."
 keypoints:
 - "When creating a GitHub repository keep permissions in mind."
 - "Templates are a quick way to scaffold your application."
+- "Don't create your own license."
 ---
 ## Introduction
 Setting up a GIT repository should always be the first step for any software related project.
 For the many advantages of using GIT check [here](https://guides.github.com/introduction/git-handbook/).
 While there are many options for hosting your repository, the default choice at IDS is GitHub.
 Some of the advantages of using GitHub are features like free processing power, free artifact hosting, a large community and having all IDS repositories searchable under the same organisation.